SteveUpton/matplotlib-chernoff-faces/README.md

 # Clean and filter the data you want to visualise as Chernoff Faces

-# Normalise the dataframe to prepare for Chernoff Face creation
+# Normalise the DataFrame to prepare for Chernoff Face creation
 df_faces, feature_map = CFace.normalise_df(df)

 # If you want to change the mapping from features to columns, now is the time